-- Federal Work-Study or Term-Time earnings are not credited to the student account and you will only receive the amount earned for actual hours worked. - You do not have to pay back any unused portion, nor will you be paid for any unused portion.
+- Federal or Institutional Work-Study earnings are not credited to the student account.
+Students will only receive the amount earned for actual hours worked. - Students do not have to pay back any unused portion, nor will they be paid for any unused portion.

-These positions are paid an hourly rate as determined by the specific office or department for which you are working.
-You will receive a weekly paycheck directly deposited to your bank account for the hours worked in a given week.
+These positions are paid an hourly rate as determined by the specific office or department for which the student is working.
+A weekly paycheck will be deposited directly to the student's bank account for the hours worked each week.

-In addition to assisting students awarded work-study or term-time employment as part of their financial aid package, the Student Employment Office assists students that are not eligible for work-study or term-time employment to gain employment.
+In addition to assisting students awarded work-study employment as part of their financial aid package, the Student Employment Office assists students that are not eligible for work-study as they seek employment opportunities.

 The Student Employment Office website is your guide to working on-campus.
 The website contains helpful information such as a step-by-step guide to finding a job, frequently asked questions, and other critical information related to the student employment process.
-The website can be found at: http://www.wesleyan.edu/finaid/employment/index.html

-FALL 2021-22 EMPLOYMENT
+FALL 2023 EMPLOYMENT

-Students will have access to job postings via the Student Employment Handshake platform.
-Handshake is updated daily, so it is important to check it often to see the latest job postings.
-Job postings for fall semester generally occur after August 1st.
+Students will have access to job postings via the Student Employment Handshake platform after August 1st.
+The student employment platform is updated daily so it will be important to check frequently at that time to see the latest job postings.
 If you have any questions or concerns regarding the student employment process, please email studentemployment@wesleyan.edu.